maarten-pennings/CCS811/examples/ccs811flash/README.md

 The risk is low, since you only flash the application firmware, not the boot loader.

+Note that from version 2.0.0 ams has this change note "Removed NTC functionality.
+Pin 8 not measured and left undriven.".
+So if your application uses the onboard thermistor, do not upgrade from 1.x.x to 2.x.x.

 ## Introduction
 The CCS811 has an internal micro controller with a boot loader and the gas application.